 3. Choose the Perfect Timing

 NEVER host a webinar at the weekend.
-This is a surefire way of achieving a low webinar attendance rate.
+This is a surefire way of achieving a low webinar registration rate.

 What about timing?